 I’d strongly recommend that you take a look at my go-to resource, examine.com.
 It is run by a trusted industry leader who hires top tier scientists to intensely research the quality of studies and dissect their conclusions.
 They then report their findings in readable form so we can all make educated decisions on supplements.
 They do not sell nor promote any supplements.
 They just report on the evidence, which is a great service.
 Take a look here for more research on the topic of supplements and immune function.
 They will have everything you need to know based on solid evidence.

 We are all concerned about our immune system, especially now.
-It’s important that we all do what we can to enhance our immune function and learn about The benefits of Mindfulness while not falling prey to poor evidence and unsubstantiated claims.
+It’s important that we all do what we can to enhance our immune function while not falling prey to poor evidence and unsubstantiated claims.

 You can be confident that exercise will play a critical role in enhancing your immune system.
 Your diet will likely help, but no need to switch to anything beyond one that allows you to eat a healthy amount of protein, fats, and carbs, emphasizing fiber and nutrient rich foods like vegetables and fruit.
 And while some supplements might work, the evidence is moderate.